skule/skule.ca/get-involved/directorships.md

 Project Directors each manage a particular service or initiative, from managing a café to teaching high school students about engineering.
 Many of them form committees or teams open to anyone at Skule™ to achieve their goals for the year.
 They are elected by the outgoing EngSoc Council members near the end of their terms.

+> <b class="vp-academic-text">Academic Policies Director</b>
+> Clara Fleisig <small class="vp-academic-text">Overseen by the President</small>
+>
+> The Academic Policies Director is a temporary directorship addressing the lack of awareness in the student body about policies that affect and/or may be helpful to students.
+They document both official and unoffical academic information on subjects such as petitions, course enrollement and probationary regulations.
+They maintain the academics poriton of skule.ca and are also happy to answer any questions students have on the subject academic policies within UofT engineering.
+>
+> <a class="button is-small vp-academic" href="mailto:alumnioutreach@skule.ca">Email</a>

 > <b class="president-text">Alumni Outreach Director</b>
 > Charu Tyagi <small class="president-text">Overseen by the President</small>
 >